 - Agencies who have not received Agency Assistance funds within the current fiscal year.

 JLCC provides an annual Community Grants program that supports nonprofits focused on solving social challenges in Collin County.
-Our letter of intent process will open again in Fall 2019.
+Our letter of intent process will open again on October 1, 2019.
 For more information, please contact communitygrants@

 Done In A Day projects provide quick-response or short-term project support for Collin County communities.
 The JLCC provides volunteer support for community projects that can be accomplished in a one-time evening or weekend effort.